-Stage III - For this stage of the simulation we fired 7.4×108 muons from the juncture between the concrete shielding and the Fe shielding but, to be conservative, we gave each the maximum energy possible.
+Stage III - For this stage of the simulation we fired $7.4 \times 10^8$ muons from the juncture between the concrete shielding and the Fe shielding but, to be conservative, we gave each muon the maximum energy possible.
 This was calculated assuming that muons generated at the beginning of the beam dump, in fact missed it, losing energy only in the concrete shielding.
-Many of these muons were able, because of the generous assumption on the energy, to penetrate the remaining dirt and scatter into the experimental hall, shown in Figure XXX.
+Many of these muons were able, because of the generous assumption on the energy, to penetrate the remaining dirt and scatter into the experimental hall, shown in Figures 15 and 16.
 We recorded 11 nuclear recoils in a single BDX-DRIFT-1m detector with 25× the nominal 40 Torr pressure.
 4 of these recoils were above threshold.
-We are therefore predicting, conservatively, a background of ~400 events spread over the entire volume during the full exposure of 1022 EOT.
+We are therefore predicting, conservatively, a background of 430 events spread over the entire BDX-DRIFT-10m detector volume during the full exposure of $10^{22}$ EOT.
 All of the observed events were created by muons after entering the veto and so would have been vetoed, as discussed above.
-We expect these events to be vetoed as discussed above for beam-unrelated backgrounds reducing beam-related backgrounds from muons to \sim 0.01 events within 10 cm of the beam line for the entire exposure.
+We expect these events to be vetoed as discussed above for beam-unrelated backgrounds reducing beam-related backgrounds from muons to 0.009 events within 10 cm of the beam line for the entire exposure.

-Moving to a larger configuration of iron shielding, configurations B or C (shown below in Figure XXX), discussed in the PAC 46 update would entirely eliminate this beam-related background.
+Moving to a larger configuration of iron shielding, configurations B or C (shown below in Figure 19), discussed in the PAC 46 update would entirely eliminate this beam-related background.

-Figure XXX - Larger iron shielding structure discussed in the PAC 46 update by the BDX collaboration.
+Figure 19 - Larger iron shielding structure discussed in the PAC 46 update by the BDX collaboration.
 This is one possibility for removing beam related muon backgrounds discussed in the text.